laravel/docs/validation.md

         ],
     ]);

-You can specify the custom column name as the second parameter of the `unique` method:
+You may specify the name of the column under validation using the second parameter of the `unique` method.
+Otherwise, the validation rule attribute name will be used as the column name:

     'email' => Rule::unique('users', 'email_address')

 If your table uses a primary key column name other than `id`, you may specify the name of the column when calling the `ignore` method:

     'email' => Rule::unique('users')->ignore($user->id, 'user_id')